gavinband/qctool/README.md

 to installed beforehand.

 ### Steps to compile

+Here we give brief compilation instructions - for more detailed information, see the page on [compiling QCTOOL](Compiling QCTOOL).

 Compilation involves two steps: configuration and build.
 To configure the package, from the top-level directory run `./waf-1.5.18 configure`